Message us or call us on

 Today, drop down through the chestnut tree forest along an ancient medieval road to reach the hilltop village of Castelo de Vide, an untouched gem with layers of history.
 Stroll around the Jewish quarter and up to the castle.
 In the afternoon you could do the short steep climb to the Nossa Senhora da Penha chapel to enjoy wide views over Castelo and the Alentejo plains to the North.

-Take a break from walking today for the 90-minute drive to Evora, where your private guide unlocks some of the fascinating history of Alentejo's capital.
-Enjoy a guided tour of the city – most famous for its striking Roman temple - and the surrounding Iron Age monuments.
-This is also the perfect place to learn about the importance of cork as a crop in this part of the world, home to 60% of the world's cork production.
+Take a break from walking today for the 90-minute drive to Evora, stopping en route to learn about the importance of cork as a crop in this part of the world, home to 60% of the world's cork production.
+This afternoon your private guide unlocks some of the fascinating history of Alentejo's capital.
+Enjoy a guided tour of the city – most famous for its striking Roman temple - and the macabre Chapel of Bones.

 Today you’ll be driven to the coast to start walking once more, enjoying wonderful views over the Costa Vicentina.
 You’re walking along the ‘Fishermen’s Trail’, a strikingly beautiful cliff-top path passing deserted beaches and the Cabo Sardão Lighthouse, where you can see the only sea cliff stork nests in the world.
 At the wild Tonel Beach, you’ll turn inland to arrive at your beautiful accommodation.